-William II and his wife, Olive, had another child a year and a half later.
-William III was born on October 29, 1911.
+William III and his wife, Olive, had another child a year and a half later.
+William IV was born on October 29, 1911.
 He was the second and last child for the couple.

 The Bulmer Apartments